 If awarded the grant, the recipient will be invited to provide a brief excerpt from their work, and an autobiographical statement describing themselves and their writing (500-1000 words) for our files, and for possible public dissemination on our website.
 This is entirely optional on the grant recipient’s part.

-PLEASE NOTE: This grant, as with all SLF grants, is intended to help writers working with speculative literature.
-If you’re not sure what areas that term encompasses, we recommend referencing our general SLF FAQ (question #2).
+PLEASE NOTE: This grant, as with all SLF grants, is intended to help writers working within speculative literature.
+If you’re not sure what areas that term encompasses, we recommend referencing our FAQ (question #2).

 Working-Class Grant Application Procedures

 Send the three items listed above to our class grant administrator as attached .doc files, to email@example.com.
 Include a brief cover letter with your name and contact info (e-mail, phone in case of emergency).
 If you have questions, direct them to that same address.